jfarmer/teaching-misc/recursion/README.md

 I have three goals for this session:

 1. Give you a new way of thinking about recursion (with link lists as an example)
-1. Leave you with a template that you can use to solve *any* problem involving linked lists, recursively
+2. Leave you with a template that you can use to solve *any* problem involving linked lists, recursively
-1. Convince you that "thinking recursively" is worth it on its own terms and not just because you might be asked in an interview one day.
+3. Convince you that "thinking recursively" is worth it on its own terms and not just because you might be asked in an interview one day.

+## Algorithms or data structures first

+Data structures and algorithms (DSA) is typically adopt an algorithm-centric perspective.
+Data structures exist to make algorithms fast.

+The truth is that they are two sides of the same coin and you can just as well take a data-structure-centric perspective.
+Every data structure has a shape and that shape pushes us towards certain ways of interacting with it and away from others.

+This is the programming equivalent of "When in Rome, do as the Romans do."
+What is the "native language" of a linked list or a binary tree?
+What do our problems look like using data structures' native language?

+We're going to take this shape-centric perspective.

 ## Exercises